Nitrokey/nethsm/docs/operator-manual.md

 [stackexchange]: https://crypto.stackexchange.com/questions/5807/aes-gcm-and-its-iv-nonce-value

-# Current limitations

-Some features mentioned in the system design are not yet implemented:
-- Full disaggregation of the Muen subjects (currently, S-Platform and S-Update are combined in a single S-Kitchen-Sink).
-- Software update functionality is not yet implemented.
-- S-TRNG is not implemented.
-- A physical reset is not implemented.
-- The device ID is not taken from the hardware, but instead hardcoded in S-Platform.
+# Known Issues {#sec-ki}

+Apart from the features mentioned as not yet implemented in the System Design document, the following known issues exist:

-- If the S-Keyfender subject runs out of memory, it exits (logging on serial console), and needs to be cold bootet.
+- If the **S-Keyfender** subject runs out of memory, it exits (logging on serial console), and the unit needs to be cold booted (hard reset).